treban/pimatic-raspbee/README.md

 ### Usages

-To create a connection to the raspbee gateway, **the gateway must be unlocked.**
+To create a connection to the raspbee gateway, **the gateway must be unlocked over the deconz UI.**
 Then make a device discovery in pimatic.

 ### Supported devices